Skip to content

 • Logs are written under __norfab__/logs.

-• nfcli -c writes a client/nfcli process log.
+• nfcli -c writes an NFCLI/client process log.

 • broker and workers write their own process logs.